| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 from educational and other authorities.
 Nevertheless, she was continuing

+with her efforts.
 The death, in last September, of villager Terry Steele of Graylands

 was recorded by the Walthamstow coroner as being "death by accident".